hed-standard/hed-specification/docs/Tools.md

 * - Key value
   - Type
   - Description
-* - check_for_warnings
+* - check_warnings_assemble
   - boolean
+  - If true, check for warnings when assembling HED strings.
+* - check_warnings_validation
+  - boolean
   - If true, check for warnings when validating.
+* - column_x_check:
+  - boolean
+  - If present with value 'on', column x has HED tags.".
+* - column_x_input:
+  - string
+  - Contains the prefix prepended to column x if column x has HED tags.
 * - defs_expand
   - boolean
-  - If true assembly replaces *def/XXX* with *def-expand/XXX*.
+  - If true replaces *def/XXX* with *def-expand/XXX* grouped with the definition content.
 * - events_string
   - string
-  - Events tsv file with header passed as a string.
+  - A BIDS events file as a string..
 * - hed_columns
   - list of numbers
   - A list of HED string column numbers (starting with 1).